-For those planning to attend the Board meeting, parking is available in the public parking lot located directly in front of the Commuter Terminal.
+For those planning to attend the Board meeting, parking is available in the public parking lot located directly in front of the Administration Building (formerly the Commuter Terminal).
 Bring your ticket to the third floor receptionist for validation.

-You may also reach the Commuter Terminal by using public transit via the San Diego MTS system, Route 992.
-For route and fare information, please call the San Diego MTS at (619) 233-3004 or 511.
+You may also reach the Administration Building by using public transit via the San Diego Metropolitan Transit System, Route 992.
+The MTS bus stop at Terminal 1 is a very short walking distance from the Administration Building.
+ADA paratransit operations will continue to serve the Administration Building as required by Federal regulation.
+For MTS route, fare and paratransit information, please call the San Diego MTS at (619) 233-3004 or 511.
+For other Airport related ground transportation questions, please call (619) 400- 2685.

-UPCOMING MEETING SCHEDULE Date Day Time Meeting Type Location February 1, 2016 Monday 10:00 a.m.
-Regular Board Room May 2, 2016 Monday 10:00 a.m.
-Regular Board Room September 6, 2016 Monday 10:00 a.m.
+UPCOMING MEETING SCHEDULE

+Date Day Time Meeting Type Location

+January 21 Thursday 9:00 a.m.
 Regular Board Room

-DRAFT
+February 18 , ,

-SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY AUDIT COMMITTEE MINUTES MONDAY, AUGUST 17, 2015 BOARD ROOM
+DRAFT SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY BOARD MINUTES THURSDAY, NOVEMBER 19, 2015 SAN DIEGO INTERNATIONAL AIRPORT BOARD ROOM

-CALL TO ORDER:

-Chair Robinson called the regular meeting of the Audit Committee to order at 10:02 a.m., on Monday, August 17, 2015, in the Board Room of the San Diego International Airport, Commuter Terminal, 3225 N. Harbor Drive, San Diego, CA 92101.
+CALL TO ORDER: Chair Gleason called the regular meeting of the San Diego County Regional Airport Authority Board to order at 9:07 a.m. on Thursday, November 19, 2015, in the Board Room at the San Diego International Airport, Administration Building (formerly the Commuter Terminal), 3225 North Harbor Drive, San Diego, CA 92101.

-PLEDGE OF ALLEGIANCE: Board Member Gleason led the Pledge of Allegiance.
+PLEDGE OF ALLEGIANCE: Board Member Cox led the Pledge of Allegiance.